-Based on a preliminary and qualitative assessment of the geographic position of localizations, the distribution of sperm whales appeared clustered in three main regions of the study area, the northeast, central and southwest portions, respectively, with a few others in the trench and offshore regions.
-The central cluster may reflect a preference by some animals to inhabit waters near islands.
-Because groups in the central cluster produced codas that are commonly used by social groups, it is likely that groups found in this area consist of matrilineal social units.
-Further spatial and habitat analysis and modeling (e.g. density surface models and generalized additive models) can be used to further elucidate these patterns.
+Based on a qualitative assessment of the localizations plotted on a map (Figure 3-3), the distribution of sperm whales appears clustered in three main regions of the study area: the northeast, central and southwest portions, respectively, with only 23 localizations located in the trench and offshore regions.
+The central cluster may reflect a preference by at least some animals to inhabit waters near islands.